 “In some areas, it’s against the law to reuse other companies’ egg cartons,” Brown says.
 “And most everywhere, you have to go through some big hoops and pay a lot of money to use the ‘organic’ label.”

 As for pricing your eggs?
-You may think your farm-fresh delights are worth $10 a dozen, but your customers will not be willing to pay quite that much.
-According to the USDA, as of April 19, 2010, the average price for a dozen extra-large certified organic eggs in cartons runs between $2.55 and $3.16.
+You might think your farm-fresh delights are worth $10 a dozen, but nearly all your customers won’t pay quite that much.
+According to the USDA, as of June 11, 2018, the average price for a dozen extra-large certified organic eggs in cartons runs between $2.61 and $3.60.
 You probably can lean toward the higher end for your nutrient-dense eggs, depending on where you live and what the market dictates.

 “In our area, we can charge $3 a dozen or $4 for an 18-pack,” Thomas says, who sells direct to customers rather than through a second party.
 “But that’s with free delivery.”